 “Menstrual pain or pelvic pain in women is the only type of pain in medicine that’s described as normal,” said Sateria Venable, founder of The Fibroid Foundation, an organization based in Bethesda, Maryland, that aims to increase awareness of the condition.
 “When you have that as a data point, that sets the tone for sometimes dismissing (women’s) pain.”

 A hysterectomy?
 Not so fast

 Completely removing the uterus, or having a hysterectomy, is the only definite way to get rid of fibroids forever.
 But there are many alternative procedures to remove or shrink fibroids, as well as hormonal birth controls and lifestyle changes that may provide relief.
 The problem is that doctors aren’t always offering them.

 Brooke Summers, a radio deejay in Kentucky, was told by three doctors that a hysterectomy was her only treatment option after being diagnosed with fibroids.

-“I know I’m 42, but I wanted to keep all my body parts for as long as possible,” she said.
+“I know I’m 42, but I wanted to keep all my body parts for as long as possible,” she told TODAY last spring.
 “Finally I found a female surgeon in Nashville who said, ‘It doesn’t matter the size, most likely I can just take out the fibroid, unless you want to have a hysterectomy.’”